kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/ENVIRONMENT_NOTES.md

 - Start command: npm start (ensures dotenv is loaded) or node src/server.js (dotenv is auto-loaded now).
 - Default bind: HOST=0.0.0.0 PORT=3001
+- Health endpoint:
-- Health endpoint: GET /api/health returns 200 regardless of DB connection; payload includes db: connected|connecting|disconnected.
+  - GET /api/health returns 200 regardless of DB connection; payload includes db: connected|connecting|disconnected.
+  - GET /health is also available and returns `{ status: "ok", ... }`.
 - MongoDB: If MONGODB_URI is unset, the server still starts.
 Logs a warning and health shows db=disconnected.

 Troubleshooting
 - If port 3001 is reported unavailable, check logs for [startup] and EADDRINUSE.
 - Dev routes are disabled in production unless ALLOW_DEV_ROUTES=true.

+Local development quick check
+- npm install
+- npm run dev  (binds to 0.0.0.0:3001 with nodemon)
+- curl http://localhost:3001/health  (or /api/health) should return 200 JSON.
+- No need for `-r dotenv/config`; dotenv is programmatically loaded in src/server.js.